philipturner/home-built-stm/README.md

 - Flutes get too full and jam the tool.
 The tool snaps off suddenly.
 This is the most common problem for beginners, and <b>likely the event where a tool "exploded"</b>.

 The new drill bits were taken out of the stock room.
 I'll swap out the existing slot mill for another (possibly identical) slot mill from the new set.
 That way, I can ensure I'm cutting with a carbide tool.
 Not messing with the gold-colored titanium nitride coating.

+Slotting operations initiate a new hole into a material.
+For example, the first line milled into paper was a slotting operation.
+180° of the tool is engaged when making the first line.
+Subsequent cuts, such as those with 33% RDOC, engage less of the tool circumference.
+The formulas for feed rate must change accordingly.
+For aluminum, it might be especially hard to evacuate chips during the first intrusion (the slotting pass).